pipython888/Chatroom-Project/README.md

 # Chatroom Project
 A Basic Chatroom that is getting more advanced.

+This is a text-based interface, and it is coded in Python.

 This is a simple (but getting more complex) chatroom that supports a ton of awesome stuff, for instance:

 + Safe-ish accounts (uses the Vigenere cipher to keep passwords safe-ish)